2023 is the year of economic headwinds, of the “soft macro,” and the return of an old, wet noodle of a rallying cry:

 A paragraph excerpted from "Nine Chains to the Moon": "A corollary to the ephemeralizing-toward-pure-energy progression that is taking place throughout all science, and, ensuingly, throughout industry—which simply translates science into bread and butter for people—is that the more abstract the means of accomplishment the more specific the results: Efficiency == doing more with less.
 Therefore EFFICIENCY EPHEMERALIZES."

-If you are not versed in Fullerese and would like to save yourself hundreds of pages of extremely turgid reading, just know that in his framework “doing more with less” entailed:
+If you are not fluent in Fullerese, please skip hundreds of pages of turgid reading and know that in his framework “doing more with less” entailed:

-What I wonder is… how’d we get from all that—from the translation of “science into bread and butter for people”—to the current jargonic usage, where it means nothing other than “please continue to do the work of five people but with 3, even though our company already sheds cash like a housecat made out of money.”
+What I wonder is… how’d we get from all that—from the translation of “science into bread and butter for people”—to the current jargon, where it means nothing other than “do the work of five people but with 3, even though our company already sheds cash like a housecat made out of money.”

 From five to three—but what of the two?

-In lean management, there’s an answer for what to do when people come up with improvements—even improvements so effective that they take the work of five people and turn it into the work of 3.
+In lean management, there’s an answer for what to do when people come up with improvements—even improvements so effective that they take the work of 5 people and turn it into the work of three.
 There has to be an answer, because as soon as an organization starts a serious practice of continuous improvement, it will find improvements like that.
 Always.
-They’re just lying around, and the lean methods will uncover them.
+Opportunities are just lying around, and the methods will uncover them.

-Anyways, the lean management answer is this: OK, 3 people will now do that work previously done by five, in a way that is safer, faster, more reliable.
-This frees up the remaining 2 people to go do something else within the organization.
+Anyways, the lean management answer is this: OK, three people will now do that work previously done by 5, in a way that is safer, faster, more reliable.
+This frees up the remaining two to go do something else within the organization.
 Maybe it’s helping another group get ahead, or helping peers learn continuous improvement.
 Maybe it’s starting a new project.
 Nobody loses their job.
-Nobody is “catapulted” (read: laid off) to the next stage of their career.
-And all this gets accomplished in a way that everybody can see the improvement, the increased value created for customers, and that the work has now become less harmful and annoying, etc.
+Nobody is catapulted to the next stage of their career via layoff.
+And all this gets accomplished in a way that everybody can see the changes in quality, cost, and safety.

 It’s critical that management believe in this answer, communicate it effectively, and stick to it over time.